-The Thermo Scientific Protein G UltraLink and Protein G Plus Ultralink Resins are useful for purification of antibodies and immunoprecipitation (IP).
-Samples containing IgG are incubated with the resin-immobilized Protein G in a buffer that facilitates binding.
-After non-IgG and non-antigen components of the sample are washed from the resin, the bound IgG and antigen may be recovered by elution.
+The Thermo ScientificTM PierceTM Protein G Agarose is useful for purification antibodies and immunoprecipitation (IP).
+Samples containing IgG are incubated with Protein G agarose in a buffer that facilitates binding.
+After non-IgG and non-antigen components of the sample are washed from the resin, and the bound IgG and antigen may be recovered by elution.

-Protein G, a bacterial cell wall protein isolated from group G Streptococci,1-4 binds to mammalian IgGs mainly through Fc regions.4 Native Protein G has two IgG binding domains and also sites for albumin and cell-surface binding.5-10 Albumin and cell-surface binding domains have been eliminated from recombinant Protein G to reduce nonspecific binding.
+Protein G, a bacterial cell wall protein isolated from group G Streptococci,1-3 binds to mammalian IgGs mainly through Fc regions.
+Native Protein G has two IgG binding domains and also sites for albumin and cell-surface binding.4-9 Albumin and cell-surface binding domains have been eliminated from recombinant Protein G to reduce nonspecific binding.
 Consequently, recombinant Protein G can be used to separate IgG from crude human or mouse IgG serum samples.

-Although the tertiary structures of Protein G and Protein A are similar, their amino acid compositions differ significantly, resulting in different binding characteristics.7-10 Protein G has greater affinity than Protein A for most mammalian IgGs, especially for certain subclasses including human IgG3, mouse IgG1 and rat IgG{2a}.^{1,2,3,4,7} Unlike Protein A, Protein G does not bind to human IgM, IgD and IgA.^{37,10}
+Although the tertiary structures of Protein A and Protein G are very similar, their amino acid compositions differ significantly, resulting in different binding characteristics.6-9 Protein G may be used for purification of mammalian monoclonal and polyclonal IgGs that do not bind well to Protein A. Protein G has greater affinity than Protein A for most mammalian IgGs, especially for certain subclasses including human IgG3, mouse IgG1 and rat IgG{2a}.^{1,2,3,6} Unlike Protein A, Protein G does not bind to human IgM, IgD and IgA.^{3,6,9}